How an eClass Works

 You are here

-Our eClass environment, uses Moodle.
+Our eClass environment uses Canvas.

 This format has no set meeting time, although courses do have definite start and end dates. eClasses typically run one to two weeks.
 This allows participants to attend class at a time most convenient to them, yet it still provides logically organized communication between class participants.
 It is a convenient way to expand your knowledge and skills.